OldSchoolRSTips/OldSchoolRSTips/README.md

 1. ~~Convert re-roll to AJAX to prevent page reloading and flickering~~
 2. ~~Complete the rest of the current tips~~
 3. Add wiki links to as many existing tips as possible
+3. Improve all existing tips as much as possible
+3. Add more tips
 4. All subcategories get subdomain and their own json list.
 Ex: http://f2p.oldschoolrs.tips references tips_f2p.json and has a different wallpaper.

 # What is OldSchoolRS.Tips?